 When you hear about the Einstein Horse you’re probably thinking of how smart it could be, but this couldn’t be farther from the truth.
 It is a famous horse but for a completely different reason.

 So how small was this horse after all?
 To get an idea, the average horse will usually be over 5 feet in height and will weigh somewhere around 1,500 pounds.
-A miniature horse will usually weigh just around 250 pounds and will be half the size of a normal one.
+A miniature horse, or pony, will usually weigh just around 250 pounds and will be half the size of a normal one.
 Well, when it comes to Einstein, at only five months old, this horse was way behind his peers.
 This very small miniature horse had a weight of just 47 pounds, with a height of no more than 20 inches.
 This is what made Einstein a curiosity right from the start.

 Aside from his weird dimensions, everything about this horse was well-balanced and on point, some people going as far as calling it a wonder, from his height, weight, length, legs, to his head.